Page 77 of

 Written by Australian biologist Jeremy Griffith, 2011

-MOST WONDERFULLY, however, biology is now finally able to provide the dreamed-of, exonerating, ‘’-reconciling, ‘burden-of-guilt’-lifting, psychologically rehabilitating explanation of our divisive condition–thus making it safe to answer the questions ‘Is there a God, is God real and what is God?’ by demystifying ‘God’ as Integrative Meaning.
+MOST WONDERFULLY, however, biology is now finally able to provide the dreamed-of, exonerating, ‘’-reconciling, ‘burden-of-guilt’-lifting, psychologically rehabilitating explanation of the human condition–thus making it safe to demystify ‘God’ as Integrative Meaning.
 (And it should be mentioned that this explanation of our species’ deeply psychologically troubled, competitive, selfish and aggressive condition is not the psychosis-avoiding, trivialising, dishonest account of it that the biologist E.O.
 Wilson has put forward in his theory of Eusociality, but the psychosis-addressing-and-solving, real explanation of it.)

-however, the great problem with this truth of the integrative is that for a larger whole to form and hold together the parts of that whole must consider the welfare of the whole above their own welfare–put simply, selfishness is divisive or disintegrative while selflessness is integrative.
+PDF Version HOWEVER, the great problem with this truth of the integrative is that for a larger whole to form and hold together the parts of that whole must consider the welfare of the whole above their own welfare–put simply, selfishness is divisive or disintegrative while selflessness is integrative.
 So consider-others-above-yourself, altruistic, is the underlying theme of existence.
 It’s the glue that holds the world together and what we really mean by the term ‘love’.
 Indeed, if we consider religious terminology, the old Christian word for love was ‘caritas’, which means charity or giving or selflessness; see Col. 3:14, 1 Cor.
 13:1–13, 10:24, and John 15:13.
 Of these biblical references, Colossians 3:14 perfectly summarises the integrative significance of love: ‘And over all these virtues put on love, which binds them all together in perfect unity.’
-In John 15:13 we also see that Christ emphasised the unconditionally selfless significance of the word ‘love’ when he said, ‘Greater love has no-one than this, that one lay down his life for his friends.’ but admitting and accepting this truth of the integrative cooperative, unconditionally selfless, loving meaning of existence left humans feeling unbearably condemned as bad, evil or unworthy for our divisive competitive, selfish and aggressive, seemingly-unloving behaviour. only when we could truthfully explain the good reason why we humans have not been ideally behaved–truthfully explain our species’ seemingly-highly-imperfect condition, which fortunately we now can–would it be psychologically safe to confront, admit and accept that the meaning of life is to be integrative, cooperative, selfless and loving.
+In John 15:13 we also see that Christ emphasised the unconditionally selfless significance of the word ‘love’ when he said, ‘Greater love has no-one than this, that one lay down his life for his friends.’
+BUT admitting and accepting this truth of the integrative cooperative, unconditionally selfless, loving meaning of existence left humans feeling unbearably condemned as bad, evil or unworthy for our divisive competitive, selfish and aggressive, seemingly-unloving behaviour.
+ONLY when we could truthfully explain the good reason WHY we humans have not been ideally behaved–truthfully explain the human condition no less, which fortunately we now can–would it be psychologically safe to confront, admit and accept that the meaning of life is to be integrative, cooperative, selfless and loving.

 It is very apparent then why it hasn’t been possible, until now, to scientifically end the mystery of is there a God–we haven’t been able to face the answer!
 The famous psychoanalyst Carl Jung was referring to the terrifying subject of our seemingly-‘unGodly’ condition when he wrote that ‘When it [our shadow] appears…it is quite within the bounds of possibility for a man to recognize the relative evil of his nature, but it is a rare and shattering experience for him to gaze into the face of absolute evil’ (Aion in The Collected Works of C.G.
 Jung, Vol. 9/2, p.10).
 Yes, the ‘face of absolute evil’ is the ‘shattering’ possibility–if we allowed our minds to think about it–that we humans might indeed be a terrible mistake!

-When the scientist-philosopher Teilhard de Chardin wrote, ‘I can see a direction and a line of progress for life, a line and a direction which are in fact so well marked that I am convinced their reality will be universally admitted by the science of tomorrow’ (The Phenomenon of Man, 1938, p.142), he was recognising firstly how obvious the truth of the integrative, order-of-matter-developing theme of existence really is; and, secondly, that this truth of the integrative ‘direction’ or theme or purpose or meaning of existence wouldn’t be able to be ‘admitted’ until the human-condition-resolved ‘science of tomorrow’ emerged, which relievingly it now has, thus allowing us to answer the question ‘Is there a God?’ or ‘Is God real?’
-‘Yesterday’s’ scientists avoided the overarching, truthful whole view of the integrative meaning of existence and the issue of our less-than-ideal, ‘fallen’ or corrupted condition it raised and instead adopted a reduced view that only focused down on to the details about the mechanisms of the workings of our world–they have been what’s called ‘reductionist’ and ‘mechanistic’, not ‘teleological’ and ‘holistic’–and the contrivance they developed to avoid the truth of Integrative Meaning was to assert that there is no direction or meaning to existence and that change is random.
+When the scientist-philosopher Teilhard de Chardin wrote, ‘I can see a direction and a line of progress for life, a line and a direction which are in fact so well marked that I am convinced their reality will be universally admitted by the science of tomorrow’ (The Phenomenon of Man, 1938, p.142), he was recognising firstly how obvious the truth of the integrative, order-of-matter-developing theme of existence really is; and, secondly, that this truth of the integrative ‘direction’ or theme or purpose or meaning of existence wouldn’t be able to be ‘admitted’ until the human-condition-resolved ‘science of tomorrow’ emerged, which relievingly it now has.
+‘Yesterday’s’ scientists avoided the overarching, truthful whole view of the integrative meaning of existence and the issue of the human condition it raised and instead adopted a reduced view that only focused down on to the details about the mechanisms of the workings of our world–they have been what’s called ‘reductionist’ and ‘mechanistic’, not ‘teleological’ and ‘holistic’–and the contrivance they developed to avoid the truth of Integrative Meaning was to assert that there is no direction or meaning to existence and that change is random.
 Furthermore, to avoid religion’s acknowledgement of Integrative Meaning (albeit an indirect and abstract acknowledgement in the form of the concept of ‘God’) ‘yesterday’s’ scientists claimed that religion and science were two totally unrelated realms–to the point that E.O.
 Wilson has said, ‘I take a very strong stance against the mingling of religion and science’ (National Geographic Magazine, May 2006).
 Of course, as the Nobel Prize-winning physicist Charles H. Townes truthfully admitted, ‘they [religion and science] both represent man’s efforts to understand his universe and must ultimately be dealing with the same substance.
 As we understand more in each realm, the two must grow together…converge they must’ (‘The Convergence of Science and Religion’, Zygon, Vol.1 No.3, 1966).